 ― Joe PulizziThe cost of an ineffective strategy can be significant to your brand and marketing as a whole.
 A lack of strategy leads to poorly executed content, disconnected touch points, and inconsistent messaging.
 Rather than building trust, customer confidence erodes.
 Without an effective strategy, your content has a short shelf life, gets either repeated or under-utilized, your budget is depleted, and you fail to grow the company’s bottom line.

-An easy fix to improving your customer’s experience is including links to landing pages within your content.
-Landing pages that are customized for the piece of content that precede it give the viewer a seamless transition from one piece of content to the next (more about that here).
+An easy fix to improving your customer’s experience is including links to post-click landing pages within your content.
+Post-click landing pages that are customized for the piece of content that precede it give the viewer a seamless transition from one piece of content to the next.
+Start creating post-click pages today, request an Instapage Enterprise Demo today.

 Get started with your strategy